Warsaw or Krakow: Which Polish City to Visit?

 Krakow

-In comparison to the classically rebuilt and skyscraper-lined city of Warsaw, the city of Krakow speaks loudly through its charming ambience, with picturesque streets and a beautiful Old Town that has been preserved for centuries.
+In comparison to the classically rebuilt and skyscraper-lined capital, Krakow speaks loudly through its charming ambience, with picturesque streets and a beautiful Old Town that has been preserved for centuries.

 Accessibility